Skip to content Skip to main navigation Report an accessibility issue

 4. Complete UT application:

-• Transfer Application (if you have never attended UTK).
+• Transfer Application (if you have never attended UT).
 Select Accelerated BSN for your first major choice.

 Admissions Process